image credit: designer491/shutterstock.com

 Claims made coverage is triggered when a claim is made against the insured during the policy period, regardless of when the event that resulted in the claim actually happened.
 However, it provides little or no coverage for claims made once the policy expires.

-It is important to consider the pros and cons and each policy type before choosing between the two types of policies.
+It is important to consider the pros and cons of each policy type before you make a choice between the two types of policies.
 Costs, limits, and availability are some of the key factors that should ultimately help you with your decision.

-For more information on Professional Liability Insurance and other types of insurance, contact TSIB at 201-267-7500.
+For more information on Professional Liability Insurance and other types of insurance, you may contact TSIB today at 201-267-7500.
 You may also click below to discover and read more content from TSIB's blog!